kamilkisiela/loona/docs/angular/essentials/updates.md

 }
 ```

-We can move the update part to `addToBooks` method now.
+We can move the update part to the `addToBooks` method now.

 ```typescript
 export class BooksState {